Rohit139-Sai/IPL_WINNING_TEAM_PREDICTION/README.md

-# IPL_WINNING_TEAM_PREDICTION
-🏏 Predict IPL match winners using ML | Trained on 2008–2019 data | SystemTron Internship Thanks for sharing your previous README, Sairam!
-Based on that exact structure and formatting, here’s your customized **README** for the **IPL Winning Team Prediction** project:

----

 # 🏏 IPL Winning Team Prediction using Machine Learning

 This project was developed as part of **SystemTron ML Internship – Week 3 Task**.